yonglanliu/yonglanliu.github.io/index.md

 ---

-## This Site
-This GitHub Pages site serves as a **technical portfolio and research notebook**.
+This site serves as a **technical portfolio and research notebook**.
 It documents:
 - end-to-end pipeline design decisions
 - validation strategies for free energy calculations
 - exploratory work integrating AI with physics-based modeling